Coupling induced emergent topology in a two-leg fermionic ladder: Results

 To concretely establish this topological feature, we compute the topological invariant called the Berry phase ($\omega$)~\cite{berry_phase}, which is defined as

-where, $k_j=2\pi j/Na$ is the $j^{\text{th}}$ $k$ point in the Brillouin zone and $|u_{m,k_j}\rangle$ denotes the occupied Bloch bands.
+where, $\mathfrak{I}$ denotes the imaginary part, $k_j=2\pi j/Na$ is the $j^{\text{th}}$ $k$ point in the Brillouin zone and $|u_{m,k_j}\rangle$ denotes the occupied Bloch bands with $m$ and $n$ representing the band indices.
 The determinant is taken as we are dealing with a multiband system.
 It is well known that a trivial bulk is characterized by $\omega=0$, while a topological bulk possesses a value $\omega=\pi$.
-We calculate the Berry phase $\omega$ for both $t_1<t_2$ as well as $t_1>t_2$ cases by taking the filled bands up to half filling and plot $\omega/\pi$ as a function of $t_p$ in Fig.~\ref{fig:berry_phase}(a) and (b), respectively.
+We calculate the Berry phase $\omega$ for both $t_1<t_2$ as well as $t_1>t_2$ cases by taking the filled bands up to half filling and plot $\omega/\pi$, called the winding number, as a function of $t_p$ in Fig.~\ref{fig:berry_phase}(a) and (b), respectively.
 At $t_p=0$, the two legs of the ladder are completely decoupled, with one forming a tight-binding chain for which the gap closes at $k=\pi$, making the Berry phase undefined.
 For any finite $t_p$, however, the system acquires a well-defined Berry phase, which takes the value $\pi$ for both $t_1<t_2$ and $t_1>t_2$ for arbitrarily small $t_p$, confirming the topological nature of the phases.
 As $t_p$ increases, the bulk gap closes at $t_p=\sqrt{2.4}$, beyond which the Berry phase drops to $0$, indicating a transition to a trivial phase.
 This change in $\omega/\pi$ from $1$ to $0$ for both $t_1<t_2$ and $t_1>t_2$ provides clear evidence of a topological phase transition at $t_p=\sqrt{2.4}$.
 Furthermore, this transition is also accompanied by the disappearance of the zero-energy edge modes present in the topological phase, and this is called the bulk-boundary correspondence in our system.

-Based on the above analysis of the appearance of zero-energy edge modes under OBC and the quantized topological invariant $\omega$ under PBC, we now characterize the topological properties of our system as a function of $t_p$ for different values of dimerization strength (i.e by fixing $t_2=1.0$ and varying $t_1$).
+In addition to the above analysis, we also explain the origin of topology in our system from the perspective of symmetry, for which we rely on the inversion symmetry present in our system.
+The Bloch Hamiltonian satisfies